Key takeaways

 What is a team agent platform?

-A platform that deploys AI agents shared across teams via Slack, Discord, or APIs — handling tasks from product planning and coding to data analysis and operations.
+A platform that deploys AI agents shared across teams via Slack, Discord, or APIs — handling tasks from product planning and data analysis to customer support and operations.

 Which team agent has the broadest capabilities?